A Group Guide to Visiting the U.S. Capitol

 Phone: (202) 225-8333

 The U.S Botanic Garden is located on the U.S. Capitol grounds and is a wonderful spot to visit after exploring the inside of the Capitol building.
-As of October 2020, the gardens are closed due to COVID-19, but when they reopen, groups can tour gardens filled with thousands of plants and flowers from around the world.
+Groups can tour gardens filled with thousands of plants and flowers from around the world.
 Popular garden exhibits include the Orchid Room, Rose Garden, and Children’s Garden for those traveling with kids.

 Library of Congress

 Address: 101 Independence Ave SE, Washington, DC 20540

 The Library of Congress is located just east of the U.S. Capitol.
 It can actually be accessed via an underground tunnel system from the Capitol building to the Jefferson Building.
 Discover the different reading rooms, marvel at the beautiful architecture and art, snap photos of magnificent stained-glass installations, and browse extensive collections of books.

 Address: 1 First St NE, Washington, DC 20543